 History of the Faculty of Arts

-Sir John William Dawson, who became Principal in 1855—an office he would hold until 1893—would institute numerous reforms and would lay the cornerstone for the reputation of excellence the Faculty enjoys today.
+Sir John William Dawson, who became principal in 1855—an office he would hold until 1893—would institute numerous reforms and lay the cornerstone for the reputation of excellence the Faculty enjoys today.
 In his inaugural address to the Board of Governors in November 1855, Dawson made it clear it was his intention to provide a curriculum which would range from the classics to modern languages and the professions, and from physics to engineering.
 Dawson worked quickly.
 By the late 1850s, instruction was offered in natural history, chemistry, agriculture, mathematics, natural philosophy, classics, history, English literature, logic, and mental and moral philosophy.
-And by 1860, enrolment in the Faculty had climbed to around 50.
+By 1860, enrolment in the Faculty had climbed to around 50 students.

-In the 1890s, while the general Arts course was still firmly based in the classics requiring graduating students to be prepared in Latin and Greek, mathematics, English, and a paper on “the leading events in English history” were also required.
+In the 1890s, while the general Arts course was still firmly based in the classics, requiring graduating students to be prepared in Latin and Greek, mathematics, and English, a paper on "the leading events in English history" was also required.
 Honours programs were available in the following disciplines: classical languages; mathematics and physics; mental and moral philosophy; English language, literature, and history; geology and the natural sciences; and modern languages and history.

 In the post-war years, the Faculty also saw other changes, including in 1967, the removal of the classical language requirement.
 In the humanities, the Departments of Russian and Slavic Studies, East Asian Languages and Literature, and Linguistics, the Jewish Studies and African Studies programs, and the Institute of Islamic Studies were established.
 The social sciences saw changes as well: as disciplines further self-defined, they separated into distinct departments.
 The Department of Economics and Political Science split into two as did the Department of Sociology and Anthropology.
 And the Faculty grew in size.
 Between 1950 and 1970, the number of students in the Faculty of Arts and Science increased from 2,500 to 6,000.

 Since then, the Faculty has continued to grow and has continued to respond to developments and changes in the world of academia and the world at large.
-Today, the Faculty is made up of over 20 departments, units and programs; numbers over 275 professors and over 6,000 undergraduate students; and offers several hundred courses.
+Today, the Faculty is made up of 15 departments, 22 interdisciplinary programs, the School of Religious Studies, three professional schools (the School of Information Studies, the School of Social Work, and the Max Bell School of Public Policy), four institutes, and 12 centres.
+It has over 300 tenured or tenure-track scholars, over 8,100 undergraduates and over 1,200 graduate students, and offers several hundred courses.

 Source: Frost, Stanley Brice.
 McGill University for the Advancement of Learning.
 (2 vols.)
 Montreal: McGill-Queen’s University Press, 1980 (vol. 1), 1984 (vol. 2).